-All investment portfolios – even the strongest – are likely to hold investments that will experience some periods of loss.
-However, by diversifying your portfolio holdings, you can mitigate those losses, which can boost your portfolio’s return potential.
-But not all diversification strategies are created equal, which makes choosing the right diversification strategy crucial to your investment success.
+All investment portfolios – even the strongest – are likely to experience some periods of loss.
+You can mitigate those losses by diversifying your portfolio allocation, which can increase your portfolio’s total return potential.
+But not all diversification strategies are created equal, and choosing the right one is crucial to your investment success.

 Most investors understand the risk that comes with investing in a single stock, asset type, or industry.
 But what about the risk that comes with investing in only one market?
 Many investors are diversified across and within asset classes, sectors, industries, and more – but, usually all within the stock market, which is a public market.
-With the public market shrinking, and ownership of stocks becoming more consolidated, investments traded in the stock market are becoming increasingly correlated.
-With this, meaningful diversification is getting increasingly difficult to achieve in the public market alone.
+With the public market shrinking, and control of stocks becoming more consolidated, publicly traded investments are becoming increasingly correlated.
+This makes meaningful diversification increasingly difficult to achieve in the public market alone.

 Wider accessibility to private market investments offers individual investors new options outside of the stock market.
-Private market real estate, in particular, is far more accessible now than it has ever been.
-Easy accessibility, together with the benefits of low correlation with the stock market, a history of long-term appreciation, and the potential for regular income, can make real estate a powerful diversifier for your portfolio.
+Private market investments – particularly real estate – is now far more accessible for most investors than it has ever been.
+The benefits of real estate, including little performance correlation with the stock market, a history of long-term appreciation, and the potential for regular income may make it a strong diversifying investment option for your portfolio.

 So, what does a diversified portfolio look like?